PT-141 for sale

-Bremelanotide increases sexual desire through the activation in brain of the MC4 receptor, which regulates the metabolism, the sexual behavior and the male erectile function.
+Bremelanotide increases sexual desire through the activation in the brain of the MC4 receptor, which regulates the metabolism, the sexual behavior, and the male erectile function.
 Its operating mechanism involves an action in the central nervous system rather than directly on the vascular system.

-Initially Bremelanotide was conceived as a sunless tanning agent and had its origins from the melanotan II peptide hormone, which is a synthetic analogue of the naturally occurring melanocortin peptide hormone that is used to produce melanogeseis (the production of a pigment found in the skin, eyes and hair called melanin).
+Initially, Bremelanotide was conceived as a sunless tanning agent and had its origins from the Melanotan II peptide hormone, which is a synthetic analog of the naturally occurring melanocortin peptide hormone that is used to produce melanogenesis (the production of a pigment found in the skin, eyes, and hair called melanin).
 Nevertheless, Bremelanotide has caused sexual arousal and spontaneous male erections during testing, which showed the potential of this peptide as an effective treatment of sexual dysfunction in both men and woman.

 Bremelanotide is an effective treatment for arousal disorder, which is characterized by the lack or absence of desire for sexual activity in a situation that would normally produce a response to the stimulus.
 This disorder can be caused physically because of circulatory problems or alterations in neurological functions where low levels of libido (desire for sexual activity) are observed.
 Libido is regulated both by the sex hormones and the associated neurotransmitter that act upon testosterone and dopamine.